kendallc23/chicago_digital_redlining/README.md

 ## Results Summary

 Key findings include:
-- Historically redlined areas are observed to have fewer locations that are eligible for AT&T fibre, but the potential role of gentrification suggests a more complex relationship.
+- Historically redlined areas are observed to have fewer locations that are eligible for AT&T Fiber, but the potential role of gentrification suggests a more complex relationship.
 - Regression results are inconsistent across data sources (scraped vs FCC):
   - GWR results suggest a broadly negative relationship between an area having been redlined and the proportion of locations in that area with access to AT&T fiber.
-On average, moving from a historically non-redlined area to a redlined area is associated with a percentage point decrease in the proportion of locations eligible for AT&T fibre service of 8.20 (average coefficient of 0.082), holding all other variables constant.
+On average, moving from a historically non-redlined area to a redlined area is associated with a percentage point decrease in the proportion of locations eligible for AT&T Fiber service of 8.20 (average coefficient of 0.082), holding all other variables constant.
   - The redlining indicator variable is not significant for any location in the GWLR results.
 - The current proportion of Black residents in a given area is significantly associated with lower odds of AT&T Fiber availability across both datasets.